puli/repository/README.md

 -----------------

 Building and configuring a repository is expensive and should not be done on every request.
-For this reason, Puli allows to dump *resource locators* that are optimized for retrieving the paths to resources.
-All of these resource locators implement [`ResourceLocatorInterface`], which provides a subset of the methods available in the resource repository.
+For this reason, Puli allows to dump *resource locators* that are optimized for retrieving resources.
+Resource locators must implement the interface [`ResourceLocatorInterface`], which provides a subset of the methods available in the resource repository.
+Naturally, resource locators are frozen and cannot be modified.

-Currently, Puli only provides one locator implementation that caches the resource paths in PHP files.
-These files can be stored in the cache directory of your application.
-Pass the path to this cache directory when you call the `dumpLocator()` method of the [`PhpResourceLocatorDumper`]:
+Currently, Puli only provides one locator implementation: [`PhpResourceLocatorDumper`].
+This locator caches the paths to the resources in your repository in PHP files.
+These files are usually stored in the cache directory of your application.
+Pass the path to this cache directory when you call the `dumpLocator()` method:

 ```php
 use Webmozart\Puli\LocatorDumper\PhpResourceLocatorDumper;